Mesothelioma Prognosis

 Mesothelioma Prognosis Without Treatment

-The prognosis for mesothelioma patients who do not undergo cancer treatment is not as favorable.
+The prognosis for mesothelioma patients who do not undergo cancer treatment can be quite poor.

 Remission, Recurrence, and Prognosis for Mesothelioma

-Mesothelioma remission means the cancer is no longer growing, according to the American Cancer Society (ACS).
-Patients have a better prognosis if their cancer enters remission.
-Some patients could enter remission after treatment.
+• Mesothelioma remission means the cancer is no longer growing, according to the American Cancer Society (ACS).
+Patients have a better prognosis and quality of life if their cancer enters remission.
+You could enter remission after treatment.

-Mesothelioma recurrence is when the cancer comes back after a period of remission.
-Many patients who enter remission experience recurrence.
-Doctors can recommend treatments to improve prognosis if recurrence occurs.
+• Mesothelioma recurrence is when the cancer comes back after a period of remission.
+Treatments may improve your prognosis if recurrence occurs.

 These factors include:

-• Race: Most mesothelioma patients are white, but they don’t have the best prognosis.
-Black people have a 14% 5-year survival rate, white and Hispanic people have roughly an 11% 5-year survival, and Asian people or Pacific Islanders have a 9% 5-year survival, according to SEER data.
+• Race: Black people have a 14% 5-year survival rate, white and Hispanic people have roughly an 11% 5-year survival rate, and Asian people or Pacific Islanders have a 9% 5-year survival rate.

 • Sex: Women tend to have a better prognosis than men.
-The SEER program found that the 5-year survival rate of women with mesothelioma was 18.2%.
-The average 5-year survival rate for men was 9.1%.
+The 5-year survival rate of women with mesothelioma was 18.2%, while the average 5-year survival rate for men was 9.1%.

 A doctor speaks with an older male patient

-2. Find care through the VA: If you’re a U.S. veteran, you might qualify for free or low-cost care from top oncologists (cancer doctors) with VA health care.
-We can help you file for VA health care benefits.
+• Treatments: If you’re a U.S. veteran, you might qualify for free or low-cost mesothelioma treatments with VA health care.
+We can also connect you with civilian cancer centers if needed.

 The average prognosis for mesothelioma is 18 months, with 12% of patients still alive 5 years after diagnosis.

-That said, you could live much longer depending on your diagnosis and which treatments you receive.
-Some mesothelioma patients have lived for 15 years or more — much longer than the average prognosis.
+That said, you could live much longer depending on your cancer stage, type, and which treatment options you receive.
+Some mesothelioma patients have lived for 20 years or more — much longer than the average prognosis.

 How long do you live after being diagnosed with mesothelioma?